 Having a clear understanding of intellectual property laws can help you avoid costly business mistakes.
-In the court of law, arguing that your infringement of someone’s intellectual property was “unintentional” or an “accident” is often not enough to get you out of trouble.
+In the court of law, arguing that your infringement of someone’s intellectual property was “unintentional” or an “accident” is not always enough to get you out of trouble.
 Fortunately, there are ways you can steer clear of arduous legal battles, settlements and possibly prison.
 Note that this is general knowledge; we aren’t attorneys and we don’t play them on television.

 Copyright vs. trademark

-First, let’s distinguish a copyright from a trademark.
+First, let’s distinguish copyright from a trademark.
 According to the U.S. Patent Office, a trademark is “a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.”
-Registering your trademark gives you immediate legal protection and weight in the event you wish to bring a lawsuit against an infringer, while an unregistered trademark is much more difficult to prove unique in court.
-Registered trademarks are often denoted with the ® symbol, with unregistered ones recognized by ™.
+Registering your trademark gives you immediate legal protection and weight in the event you wish to bring a lawsuit against an infringer, while an unregistered trademark is much more challenging to prove unique in court.
+Registered trademarks are often denoted by the ® symbol, with unregistered ones recognized by ™.

 Copyrights refer to the legal protection of artistic works such as music, lyrics, poems, literature, photographs and even blog posts.
 A copyright is established immediately upon creating work without any action required on the author’s behalf.
-However, in order to bring lawsuit against someone who infringes your work, the work must be registered with the U.S. Copyright Office before infringement takes place, or within three months of its publication.
+However, to bring a lawsuit against someone who infringes your work, the work must be registered with the U.S. Copyright Office before an infringement takes place, or within three months of its publication.
 Otherwise, you may be entitled only to monetary damages and profits, giving up the ability to receive the hard-hitting statutory damages.

 If it’s not yours, always ask permission